-- At least one person from each participating center involved in the workgroup should be invited to serve as an author on research products. - Authors should meet all four criteria from the International Committee of Medical Journal Editors (ICMJE): - Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND - o Drafting the work or revising it critically for important intellectual content; AND - Final approval of the version to be published; AND - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved. - Contributors who meet fewer than all four criteria for authorship should not be listed as authors.
-They are included in the acknowledgements.
+- At least one person from each participating center involved in the workgroup should be invited to serve as an author on research products. - Authors should meet all four criteria from the International Committee of Medical Journal Editors (ICMJE): - Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND - Drafting the work or revising it critically for important intellectual content; AND - Final approval of the version to be published; AND - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved. - Contributors who meet fewer than all four criteria for authorship should not be listed as authors.
+They are included in the acknowledgements (with their permission). - To utilize CPCRN expertise and to further develop CPCRN collaboration, CPCRN investigators will consider and/or recommend network members for external committees (e.g. ACS Guideline Committee) and collaborative authorship opportunities such as books and reports.